School District Of The City Of York

-The Edgar Fahs Smith STEAM Academy will open to all students in grades 3-8 for the 2017-18 school year.
+The Edgar Fahs Smith STEAM Academy will open Aug.
+21, 2017 to students in grades 3-8 for the 2017-18 school year.
 We welcome you to explore this page for information about this new educational opportunity for York City students.

 STEAM stands for Science, Technology, Engineering, the Arts and Math.
 While those content areas will be emphasized, it’s really the approach to education that makes STEAM different from the traditional classroom.

 The focus of the Academy will be project-based learning — an innovative education strategy that boosts problem-solving and critical-thinking skills.
 Project-based learning empowers students to take control of their education and promotes learning that is meaningful to each student.